roseengineering/openstack-playbooks/README.md

 Here, $HOST
 is the address of the computer for ansible to ssh into.
 The user is assumed to be your username with the password set to passw0rd.
-The ssh address can be the DHCP address of the node.
+The "hosts" address can be the DHCP address of the node.
 Using an environmental variable for setting "hosts" is useful when the address is initially set by dhcp.